 - a.
-Switch to any viewing device other than the one you wish to change (press INPUT to open the Input Selection menu). - b.
+Switch to any viewing device other than the one you wish to change (press INPUT to open the Input Selection menu, highlight the input icon, and press ENTER). - b.
 Open the NetCommand menu and then open the Input Name menu. - c.
 Highlight the text box for the analog input used for the IEEE 1394 device. - d.
 Press ▲ ▼ to scroll through the available names to display the name you earlier noted for the IEEE 1394 device. - e.
 Press EXIT.